The ERR_CONNECTION_RESET error is something we’ve seen many times. Recently, it hit one of our business sites during an important marketing campaign.

 On Windows, you need to open the Command Prompt and open a series of commands.
 You should type each command separately and press the Enter key after each one.

-You can now visit the website to check whether the error is fixed.
+After that, you need to restart your computer and try visiting the website to check whether the error is fixed.

 Hire Professional WordPress Help